24 HOUR EMERGENCY MEDICAL SERVICE

 INFORMATION NEEDED TO SUPPORT YOUR CLAIM

 You will need to provide certain information to enable a claim to be fully assessed.
 This information will vary depending on which section of cover the insured person is claiming under.
 Examples of the types of information we will need are given below, but there may be other evidence required.
-Further details are given within each section of cover listed in this policy, and our claims handlers will tell the you exactly what information he/she needs to give them in relation to his/her own claim.
+Further details are provided within each section of cover listed in this policy, and our claims handlers will tell you precisely what information they need to give them in relation to their claim.

 |Travel tickets and baggage tags||All travel tickets (including any unused travel tickets) and baggage tags.|

 |Receipts, bills, valuations and proof of ownership||An original receipt, valuation or proof of ownership for items, currency or documents of any kind lost, stolen, damaged, repaired, replaced, purchased or hired as emergency temporary replacements.
 Receipts or bills for any costs incurred for in-patient/out-patient treatment, telephone calls, emergency dental treatment, transport, accommodation, hospital or medical fees and any other charges or expenses which are to be considered as part of a claim.|

 |Confirmation letters, reports, invoices and notices||Confirmation of the loss, delay, failure, cancellation or circumstance leading to the claim in the form of a letter, invoice, report or notice of cancellation from (as appropriate) your tour operator or their representative, airline, baggage handler, service provider, retailer, hotel or accommodation provider, emergency service, commanding officer, event organiser, public transport provider or relevant authority.|